Primary Image

 1 direct observation item

-• Items are coded as either 0 or 1, depending on whether the patient can complete the task according to specific instructions.
+• Item-level scores are from 0-1 depending on if the patient can complete the task according to specific instructions (“No” = 0, “Yes” = 1)

-• A score of "0" indicates an inability to perform any of the activities on the measure.
+○ A score of 0 indicates an inability to complete any of the 15 tasks

 Number of Items